pseudolanguagecompiler/FlashHorizonTheory/README.md

 **Flash Horizon Theory** is a speculative physical framework proposing that **consciousness** may arise from a mechanism analogous to **Hawking radiation**, based on the **GRW (Ghirardi–Rimini–Weber)** collapse ontology.
 It interprets the brain as a kind of *dynamical horizon* where quantum collapse events (“flashes”) generate entropy, connecting information, curvature, and classical definiteness.

 Though highly speculative, the theory is framed as *testable*—predicting measurable traces of entropy production and non‑Gaussian correlations in analogue experiments.
+I derive a full field equation for consciosuness at the end using GRW.

 <img width="225" height="225" alt="image" src="https://github.com/user-attachments/assets/13a83a01-3fb7-489e-b18b-1015a5659ea3" />